 When I check my pantry, I have 0 jars of spaghetti sauce.
-I would like to keep at least 12 on-hand to last me three months.
+I would like to keep at least 12 on hand to last me for three months.

 Spaghetti sauce is on sale this week, and I know that in six weeks it will be on sale again.
 So to build my pantry, I want to purchase at least 6 jars of spaghetti sauce to last until the next sales cycle.
 However, I do want to build my stock so that I have three months supply.
 If I have the budget, I could get all 12 jars at once time.
 But what I might do is purchase my 6 jars for the basic purchase, and add 2 more.

 This way, I am gradually building my stock at sale prices.
 When the next sale comes around, I'll still have 2 jars on the shelf.
 I'll purchase my basic six to get me to the next sale, and tack on 2 more to build my stock.
 So I'll have 10 jars.
 The next cycle I'll do the same and will have all 12 jars.

 At that point, I can continue to just purchase to keep my stock to 12 jars, or I can keep building to extend the time longer.
 But at least I know I'll have reached my goal of three months.

 Sales Cycles Example 3

 Goal: Peanut Butter - Stock 12 jars (once per month for a full year)